University of Las Palmas de Gran Canaria: Conferences

 In 2005, this university hosted the MoodleMoot Spain conferences.
 Many universities have followed the example of the ULPGC in online education.

 In 2009, the ULPGC has been the co-host for the GUADEC and Akademy 2009 conferences, joining these two leading software conferences in the same place for the first time.

 ULPGC store

 A store was opened at the university on November 25, 2014.
 It is located between the "Las Casitas" cafeteria and the Student Information Service (SIE).
 The building has two floors and the different items that can be purchased with its own and commercially registered brand are displayed: ULPGC (University of Las Palmas de Gran Canaria).

+Football

+From 1994 to 2011, the university had a football club that played in the spanish football divisions.
+The team would achieve consecutive promotions to reach the Segunda División B, the third highest division in Spain at the time, playing the 1998-99 season, only 4 years after being created.
+Two years later, the team would make history, as they got promoted to the Segunda División in 2000-01, the second highest division of the spanish football, becoming the first university club to reach such division and becoming a professional club, and also being the third team from the Canary Islands to reach the Segunda División (after Tenerife and Las Palmas).
+Despite being relegated in the same year, the club's achievement wouldn't be matched until 16 years later, when UCAM Murcia CF reached the same division in 2016-17.
+The club would get dissolved in 2011 due to financial problems.